-Such a seamless user experience makes it easier to try and continue using Loom.
-They use it to send any report, thank you note, message to their colleagues and whatnot.
-And the more they use it, the faster Loom videos become one of the “must-haves”.
+Such a seamless user experience makes it easier for users to try and continue using Loom.
+They use it to send any report, thank you note, message to their colleagues, and whatnot.
+And the more they use it, the faster Loom videos become one of the “must-haves.”

 Loom takes user experience inspiration from other brands.
 For example, every time someone views your Loom videos, you get a notification.
 This feature mimics one of the distinguishing features of Linkedin – “Someone has viewed your profile”.
 The numbers revealed this LinkedIn-inspired feature is popular amongst Loom users too.

 The product-led- growth strategy also influenced the early adaption.
 From the beginning, Loom made it extremely easy to share videos and sign-up.
 In addition, since Loom supports the workspace model (like Slack), the moment a team member shares a Loom video, others start using it too, which accelerates Loom’s adoption inside an organisation.
 HubSpot is one of such enterprises that became one of the early enterprise adopters.

 Loom’s team members also use asynchronous videos for outreach or building connections.
 It makes the recipients more like to give the videos a try as they can see the product in action.

 This product-led-growth approach helped Loom build a brand.
 Interestingly enough, Loom uses this to gain massive SEO advantages.

 P.S: Let’s cover that in the following section.